-With the war in the autumn of 2020, Armenia had to adjust to the reality not only that the Western community, despite some rhetorical support, had left the country to fend for itself in and around Karabakh, but also that it could not count on Russia as a protective power.
-Moscow's wait-and-see approach until just before an Armenian defeat, and its pronounced neutrality were a source of deep frustration for Armenia.
-Even though the alliance option under the CSTO only applied to the territory of Armenia itself, Moscow's muted response showed Yerevan that the post-Soviet institution is more of a Potemkin organization by the grace of Moscow than a functional military alliance.
-That Belarus or Kazakhstan, as CSTO member states, could support Armenia militarily in its war against Azerbaijan was also out of question, at least as long as there was no Russian lead.
+After the 2020 war, Armenia had to adjust to the reality that the Western community, despite some rhetorical support, had left the country to fend for itself in and around Karabakh, but also that it could not count on Russia as a protective power.
+Moscow's wait-and-see approach until the moment before an Armenian defeat, and its pronounced neutrality, were a source of deep frustration for Armenia.
+Even though the alliance option under the CSTO only applied to the territory of Armenia itself, Moscow's muted response showed Yerevan that this post-Soviet institution is something of a Potemkin organization, by the grace of Moscow, rather than a functional military alliance.
+That Belarus or Kazakhstan, as CSTO member states, could support Armenia militarily in its war against Azerbaijan was also out of the question, at least as long as there was no Russian leadership.